Moorpark Junior School

 - What training are the staff supporting children and young people with SEND have had or are having?

-Some of our staff have received further training to support children’s emotional and social needs.
-One staff member has a nurture accreditation.
+Some of our staff have received further training to support children’s emotional and social needs, including several staff with nurture accredited training.

 Other staff offer support for physical difficulties, visual and hearing impairment.
 For those staff who are working with children with specific disabilities, we will always seek relevant advice and/or training from external agencies involved in the care of that child.